Quick guide: Code of Practice for International Recruitment

 Active international recruitment – the definition

-Active international recruitment is defined as the process by which UK health and social care employers (including local authorities), contracting bodies, recruitment organisations agencies, collaborations and sub-contractors target individuals, either physically or virtually, to market UK employment opportunities, with the intention of recruiting to a role in the UK health or social care sector, whether or not it leads to substantive employment.
+Active international recruitment is the process by which UK health and social care employers (including local authorities) and any other organisation involved in the recruitment (including but not limited to contracting bodies, recruitment organisations, agencies, collaborations and sub-contractors) target individuals to market UK employment opportunities, with the intention of recruiting to a role in the UK health or social care sector.
+It includes both in person and online approaches whether or not these actions lead to substantive employment.

-This can include but is not limited to, advertising to candidates through all types of communication mediums, incentivisation activities such as referral bonus schemes, and referring candidates to specific vacancies in the UK in return for a fee from the employing organisation.
-It is illegal under section 6(1) of the Employment Agencies Act 1973 for recruitment organisations of any type to charge fees to the individual applicant for job finding services.
+- referring candidates to specific vacancies in the UK in return for a fee from the employing organisation.
+It is illegal under section 6(1) of the Employment Agencies Act 1973 for recruitment organisations of any type to charge fees to the individual applicant for job-finding services

-The only exception to this definition is where a candidate has already been appointed by a UK employer following an independent direct application and selection without the support of a recruitment organisation, agency, or collaboration.
-In this case, if required, these organisations can support and facilitate the employee’s passage to the UK.
-In such cases it is the responsibility of the recruitment organisation, agency, or collaboration, if challenged, to provide evidence that the services they are providing are permitted under this exception.
+- where a candidate has already been appointed to a specific role by a UK employer following an independent direct application (defined below), recruiting organisations can support and facilitate the employee’s passage to the UK.
+If required, it is the responsibility of the recruitment organisation, agency or collaboration to provide evidence that the services they are providing are permitted under this exception.

 Direct application – the definition